 Students are strongly advised to take ENGL 2250, Introduction to Film, before taking other film courses.
 Students are also advised to fulfill the liberal arts and sciences core curriculum writing requirements before enrolling in upper-division topics in film courses.
 No more than two online film studies courses can be counted toward the minor.

 I. Required Courses: 9 credit hours

 II.
 Elective Courses: 6 hours from the following

-*Repeatable with different topic or title.
+*Repeatable with different topic, genre, or director.